CopernicaMarketingSoftware/Documentation/Mailerq/sending-bounces.md

 in the config file.
 By default this queue is the same queue as the outbox queue.
-However, if you want your DSN message to be sent by a separate MailerQ instance, or if you want to process and filter the messages yourself (before sending them), you can adjust the queue in the config file and let MailerQ publish the dsn messages to a separate queue.
+However, if you want your DSN message to be sent by a separate MailerQ instance, or if you want to process and filter the messages yourself (before sending them), you can adjust the queue in the config file and let MailerQ publish the DSN messages to a separate queue.

 However, this means it is up to you to make sure these messages are sent and/or consumed (e.g. run a separate instance of MailerQ and publish to its outbox)